 The Mathematics Specialization is a specialization of the Mathematics major that offers students the opportunity to study all areas of mathematics from pure mathematics to applied mathematics.
-This page lists the program documents and other information about the specialization.
+The Undergraduate Bulletin contains the official list of major requirements.
+However, students will meet all their requirements by completing the major requirements listed in the checklist, meeting the department’s retention and GPA requirements, and completing TCNJ’s liberal learning requirements.
+Below are additional program documents and other information about the specialization.
 For more information, please contact your advisor or the department chair.

 Program Documents for the Mathematics Specialization: